Sharp Thresholds in Random Simple Temporal Graphs: Warm-up: 2-hop approach

 \section{Warm-up: 2-hop approach}

-In this section, we use a simple argument to derive upper bounds on temporal source related properties.
+This section presents a simple argument to derive upper bounds on temporal source related properties.
 The main statement says that for any $p \geq 3\sqrt{\log{n}/n}$ a fixed vertex $v$ is a temporal source in a random temporal graph from $\F_{n,p}$ {a.a.s.} The simplicity of this approach comes from the restriction that we consider only temporal paths of length~$2$.
 While these bounds are far from optimal, they turn out to be useful for subsequent analyses.
+Note that here and in the following, we often implicitly assume $n$~to be at least an appropriate constant.